Language Models Learn Rare Phenomena from Less Rare Phenomena: The Case of the Missing AANNs: Experiment 1: LMs learn about s without having seen a single instance

-For comparison to larger, state-of-the-art LMs, we test Llama-2-7B \citep{touvron2023llama} and GPT-2 XL \citep{radford_language_2019} on the \aanns{}, and find them to achieve 83\% and 78\%, respectively.\footnote{Qualitatively, performance is on these models is worse than data reported in \citet{mahowald-2023-discerning}, which used GPT-3.
-Because log-probabilities are not available from GPT-3, a direct comparison is not possible.} Similarly, as a comparison to shallower LMs, we tested on 2-and 4-gram LMs trained on BabyLM and found both of them to achieve 0\% accuracy, eliminating the possibility that the observed results are due to surface level statistics.
+For comparison to larger, state-of-the-art LMs, we test Llama-2-7B \citep{touvron2023llama} and GPT-2 XL \citep{radford2019language} on the \aanns{}.
+They got 83\% and 78\%, respectively.
+As a comparison to shallower LMs, we tested on 4-gram LMs trained on BabyLM and found them to get much lower accuracies (41\%), suggesting that the observed results are beyond n-gram statistics.